minimalweb/text.sugar-for-Espresso/README.markdown

 * Current Date
 * Copyright Notice

-It also provides simple autopairing and enclosing with quotes and brackets.
+It also provides autopairing of and enclosing with quotes and brackets.

 Dependencies
 ------------